Pitch a Tent in the Western White Mountains

-Picture this.
-The birds are chirping as the early morning light shimmers through your tent.
+Picture this – the birds are chirping as the early morning light shimmers through your tent.
 You stretch your arms wide and slowly roll out of your sleeping bag as you take a deep breath of fresh mountain air.
-The morning air is still cool, so you put on your favorite sweatshirt as you start the fire to brew your cup of coffee before hitting the trails for the days.
+The morning air is still cool, so you put on your favorite sweatshirt as you start the fire to brew your cup of coffee before hitting the trails for the day.
 Perhaps you’ll head above treeline today to the infamous Franconia Ridge Loop or maybe you’ll enjoy a quiet stroll along the Franconia Falls Trail.
 Only the day will tell.

-The White Mountains offer some of the best camping in all of New England.
-Campgrounds are nestled throughout the mountainous region with many in the Lincoln and Woodstock area of the Western White Mountains.
-For a more rustic experience, camping within the White Mountain National Forest is always a fun experience, but if you prefer a campground that offers more modern amenities and RV spots, the Western White Mountains has you covered.
+The Western White Mountains offer some of the best camping in all of New England.
+Campgrounds are nestled throughout the mountainous region with many in the Lincoln and Woodstock area.
+For a more rustic experience, camping within the White Mountain National Forest backcountry is always an option, but if you prefer a campground that offers more modern amenities and RV spots, the Western White Mountains has you covered.